MarkBr37/digg/README.md

+# digg project

-# digg PHP, MySQL (XAMPP)
+build with: PHP, MySQL (XAMPP)

-digg is a forum posts
+digg is a forum posts.

-I used XAMPP for this app
+I used XAMPP for this app.